logux/docs/architecture/practice.md

 Even if only one user works with the document, this user can change the document from different devices.

+For instance, *user A* changed the title and publication date for the document.
+*User B* a few minutes later changed document’s title and tags.
+Because of offline, *user A* could synchronize their actions later, than *user B*.

 To merge edit conflicts in Logux:

-1. You need to use atomic actions. `likes/increase` will be more atomic than `likes/set`.
+1. You need to use **atomic actions**.
+Separated actions for each changed property is better than sending the whole document in action.
-2. Each action has a creation time.
-An application can detect what action created earlier and could be overridden by more recent action.
+   For tags it is better to have `document/tags/add` and `document/tags/remove` actions, instead of one action to override whole tags list.

+    ```js
+    { type: 'document/set', docId: 12, prop: 'title', value: 'New title' }
+    { type: 'document/tags/add', docId: 12, tag: 'crdt' }
+    ```

+2. Each action has a **creation time**.
+In our example, both users changed the title.
+   The most popular merge strategy is to keep the latest change.

-Logux client and server use different approaches to work with old actions.
+Logux client and server use different approaches to work with action’s order.
-For instance, another client create action hour ago in offline and finally got connection to synchronize it.

-* On the server you need to store **last edit time** for all fields.
-  On the action, you need to compare action’s time and last edit time.
+* Server stores **last edit time** for each document property.
+When it received action from *user B*, server applies their changes to the database (because last change of the document title was a few weeks ago).
+The server will receive action from *user A*.
+Because *A’s* action time is smaller, than latest title changes (*B’s* action time), the server will ignore *A’s* action.
 * Logux client has **time traveling**.
-When the client receives old action, it put old action in the middle of the log.
-It reverts all later action, applies old action and then re-apply reverted actions.
+When *user B* received *A’s* action from (server re-sent it), the client will revert all recent action, including their title changes.
+Then it will apply *A’s* action and re-apply all reverted actions back.
+As a result, *A’s* action was placed in the correct moment of history.
+So, *A’s* title changes were overridden by later
+  *B’s* action.